What are the Web Content Accessibility Guidelines?

 As mentioned earlier, there are three degrees of WCAG compliance: Level A, Level AA, and Level AAA.
 Each is progressively harder than the last.
 This blog post will highlight WCAG 2.1 AA, as its the standard required under federal and California state law for government websites.

-Requirements to meet WCAG are very technical, even when your Digital Marketing team specializes in bringing clients into compliance with the ADA.
+Requirements to meet WCAG are very technical, even when your User Experience team specializes in bringing clients into compliance with the ADA.

 If the summary of principles and guidelines didn’t answer your questions, our comprehensive, expandable list below provides a more thorough explanation based on W3C published reports outlining all 50 WCAG 2.1 AA success criteria.

 - Non-Text Content: All non-text content presented to a user must have a text alternative that serves the equivalent purpose.